Lilab-SNNU/CircCode2/README.md

  - circrnas: Fill in the absolute path of the candidate circRNA(not the relative path!).You need to ensure that the id format of your circRNA is the same as the circrna_gtf file.

- - circrna_gtf: Fill in the absolute path of the candidate circRNA annoated file(not the relative path!).
+ - circrna_gtf: Fill in the absolute path of the candidate circRNA annotated file(not the relative path!).
 This gtf file should be like this type(make by yourself), samples are optional, you can input NaN if you don't need.

 ```